SitecorePowerShell/Book/security.md

 * **RESTful v1** - Used in early version of SPE.
 Disabled by default.
 Service associated with `RemoteScriptCall.ashx`.
 * **RESTful v2** - Used when the url contains all the information needed to execute a script saved in the SPE library.
 Service associated with `RemoteScriptCall.ashx`.
 * **Remoting** - Used when passing scripts to SPE for execution.
 Service associated with `RemoteAutomation.asmx`.
+* **File Download** - Used when the url contains contains all the information needed to download a file from the server.
+Service associated with `RemoteScriptCall.ashx`.
+* **Media Item Download** - Used when the url contains contains all the information needed to download a media item from the server.
+Service associated with `RemoteScriptCall.ashx`.
 * **Client** - Used for the SPE Console.
 Service associated with `PowerShellWebService.asmx`.

 ##### Restrict Users and Roles